kenyansa/music_player/README.md

 The app does not need any installations to work.
 ## Known Bugs
 <br>
-1. The display of total time for each song sometimes doesn't display corrently.<br>
+1. The display of total time for each song sometimes doesn't display correctly.<br>
+The NaN is sometimes displayed because in development, the duration property of the HTMLAudioElement represents the length of the audio in seconds.
+However, it may take some time for the audio to load and for the duration to be available.
+Trying to access it immediately after setting the src of the music element, it might still be undefined, resulting in NaN<br>
 2. The toggle functionality for play and pause (icons) is yet to be improved
 3. Sometimes, you have to click twice for the song to start playing.<br>
-These limitaitons will be addresses shortly.
+These limitaitons will be addressed shortly.

 ## :pushpin: BDD
 You simply click the play button and the songs start playing.
 It is expected that the playlist should run to the very last item continuously if not paused. <br> On pressing the pause/play button, the song stops playing. <br>